Contact A Lawyer

-Side effects of the cholesterol drug Lipitor may increase the risk of diabetes.
+The cholesterol drug Lipitor may be linked to an increased risk of type 2 diabetes in otherwise healthy and active users.
 As a result of Pfizer’s failure to adequately warn about this potential risk, former users may be entitled to financial compensation through a Lipitor diabetes lawsuit.

 LIPITOR DIABETES LAWSUIT STATUS: Product liability lawsuits are being reviewed by Lipitor lawyers for diabetes suffered by individuals throughout the United States.
 The litigation remains in the very earliest stages, as complaints continue to be filed.